Claxton Projects by Berg

 Opinion by Richard Baird Posted 2 December 2011

 Claxton Projects is the website of publisher Tom Claxton and is an archive and review of contemporary and vintage photography books.
-He approached UK based independent design agency Berg, to develop a new visual identity, website and stationary.
+He approached UK based independent design agency Berg, now Freytag Anderson, to develop a new visual identity, website and stationary.

 Tom Claxton runs the NYC office of Webber Represents.
 He also curates Claxton Projects – an online library of photographic books that Claxton has discovered and collected.
 Our idea was to create a set of bookshelves which can be browsed chronologically.
 Our aim was to create a very simple user interface.
 By using gesture / cursor navigation and a responsive layout we made the viewing experience as immersive and intuitive as possible.
 This focuses your attention on the content – and avoids any unnecessary distractions.
 The website build was in collaboration with: www.intraspin.com

 The simple serif logo-type, light grey colour palette and classic stationary layout operate as a really smart frame for the visually rich tone and themes of the photography.
 The logo-type, a customised version of Eric Gill’s Aries, is clean and neat in its construction while the dividing line has a slanted book like sensibility and gives the type an open page aesthetic.
 The interactive features of the website reinforce this idea with a slide viewer (that is reminiscent of libraries and light boxes) with a minimal quality that really focuses the eye on the content.
 The stationary is laid out with a similar grid based system that has an editorial style but with a contemporary confidence and execution, it doesn’t necessarily allude to the service or proposition but looks smart and professional.